-Schedule a Virtual School Overview by clicking the link below.
+Schedule a Virtual School Tour by clicking the link below.
 During this zoom call, you’ll get a sneak peek into our communities and learn more about our school and educational approach.

 “The most important period of life is not the age of university studies, but the first one, the period from birth to the age of six.
 At no other age has the child greater need of an intelligent help.”